Generic programming: Genericity in Haskell

 The type class mechanism of Haskell supports generic programming.
 Six of the predefined type classes in Haskell (including Eq, the types that can be compared for equality, and Show, the types whose values can be rendered as strings) have the special property of supporting derived instances.
 This means that a programmer defining a new type can state that this type is to be an instance of one of these special type classes, without providing implementations of the class methods as is usually necessary when declaring class instances.
 All the necessary methods will be "derived" – that is, constructed automatically – based on the structure of the type.

-For instance, the following declaration of a type of binary trees states that it is to be an instance of the classes Eq and Show:
+For example, the following declaration of a type of binary trees states that it is to be an instance of the classes Eq and Show: